 How Do I Know if I Have IBS or IBD?

-Step 2: Find a great doctor, and if you can, seek out a Naturopathic/Holistic doctor (MD).
-Wondering how to find a Naturopathic/Holiday doctor?
-Click HERE for How to Find an Integrative Medicine Doctor!
+Find a great doctor, and if you can, seek out a Naturopathic/Holistic doctor (MD).
+Wondering how to find a Naturopathic/holistic doctor?
+Click HERE for How to Find an Integrative Medicine Doctor.
 If you choose a traditional western medicine doctor, seek out referrals prior to seeing him/her.
 Trust me, I spent far too long trying to find a good one.

 This one is 110% subjective based on your doctor, personal beliefs, and choices.